SomeWeekendReading/someweekendreading.github.io/_posts/2025-08-16-llms-make-you-crazy.md

 ## It's Clear Why This Happens

 People protest, "but the AIs are so smart"!
-But&hellip; they are _not_ smart: they are BS artists who are indifferent to the truth and trained to sound convincing.
+Except&hellip; they are _not_ smart: they are BS artists who are indifferent to the truth while trained to _sound_ convincing.

 We are, to put it embarrassingly simply, easily deceived.